bruce-hill/tomo/docs/text.md

 the same text but with `U+65 U+301` instead of `U+E9` will still succeed in finding the value because the two texts are equivalent under normalization.

-## Patterns

-Texts use a custom pattern matching syntax for text matching and replacement as a lightweight, but powerful alternative to regular expressions.
-See [the pattern documentation](patterns.md) for more details.

 ## Text Functions

 - [`func as_c_string(text: Text -> CString)`](#as_c_string)